 Hornet nests are carefully plucked from a tree limb, the peak of a house, under a deck, or any number of unimaginable places.
-The enclosed paper nests are made of chewed-up pieces of wood, which are prepared by the worker hornet.
+The enclosed paper nests are made of chewed-up pieces of wood, which are prepared by the worker hornet or yellow jacket.
 The round or oval-shaped enclosed paper nests are captured with speciality equipment.
-Yellow jacket nests are carefully captured by way of vacuum and custom-made traps.
+Yellow jacket nests are carefully captured by way of vacuum and custom-made traps, mostly during the day.
 Normally yellow jackets reside in ground or hidden inside a structure which makes them more difficult to capture and remove.

 Insects are carefully sorted from the nests, debris is cleaned off the insects and the workers and queens, who have the desired venom, are separated from the drone or male bees (which lack the venom).
 Hornets are placed in plastic freezer bags, weighed, and sorted according to the specific bee insects species.

 At the end of the season, the end of October, the Rockafellows send out their prize possessions to a laboratory where the venom is extracted from each bee, one at a time.
 The process is tiresome and tedious, but the end result helps many people who are allergic to the powerful sting.
 The venom is used to create a serum to help ensure a more mild reaction, thus keeping more people out of the hospital.